 Let us for instance conditionally compare the ecological concepts Abiotic, Biotic and Cultural phenomena (A, B and C).
-I cannot imagine cultural phenomena without biotic (because culture presupposes at any time living people and functioning brains), but biotic phenomena without cultural I can (for instance plants^d).
+I cannot imagine cultural phenomena without biotic (because culture presupposes at any time living people and functioning brains), but biotic phenomena without cultural I can (for instance plantsd).
 I cannot imagine biotic phenomena without abiotic phenomena, but abiotic phenomena without biotic I can (for instance light, air, water, soil).
-So the hypotheses to be controlled are: 'I cannot imagine cultural phenomena without abiotic phenomena, but abiotic cultural phenomena without cultural scheme like this:
+So the hypotheses to be controlled are: 'I cannot imagine cultural phenomena without abiotic phenomena, but abiotic cultural phenomena without abiotic phenomena without cultural phenomena without abiotic phenomena without cultural phenomena without abiotic phenomena, but abiotic phenomena without cultural phenomena without abiotic phenomena, but abiotic phenomena without cultural phenomena without abiotic phenomena, but abiotic phenomena without cultural phenomena without abiotic phenomena, but abiotic phenomena without cultural phenomena without abiotic phenomena, but abiotic phenomena without cultural I can.'.
+If we confirm that hypotheses we can draw a conditional scheme like this:

-^aSome presuppositions of normal logic lack that seem to stagnate the development of drawing theory, design theory and ecological theory.
+&lt;sup>aSome presuppositions of normal logic lack that seem to stagnate the development of drawing theory, design theory and ecological theory.
 Though we, Jong, T. M. d.
 (2002) Verbal models in: T. M. d.
 Jong and D. J. H. v. d.
 Voordt Ways to research and study architectural, urban and technical design (Delft) Faculteit Bouwkunde TUD did not examine it thouroughly, semantic conditions may be tacitly presupposed in normal logic.
 To formulate the function of a logical operator 'o', you first need to test the truth-value of 'PoQ' in four conditions (if P is true and Q is true, if P is true and Q is false, if P is false and Q is true, if P is false and Q is false).
-That conditional if..than.. test cannot be performed by the conditional operators (\Rightarrow , \subset and \Leftrightarrow) to be defined by the truth-table itself.
+That conditional if..than.. test cannot be performed by the conditional operators ( $\Rightarrow$ , $\sub$ and $\Leftrightarrow$ ) to be defined by the truth-table itself.
 What kind of conditional comparisons are they than if they are tacitly supposed in formulating these well-known conditionals?
-Conditional analysis may also shed some light on the hidden propositions.
+Conditional analysis may also shed some light on the hidden propositions in the terminology 'true' and 'false' and the hidden propositions concerning restrictions on space and time in logical reasoning.
 For instance, the expression 'It rains and it rains not' is true on world-scale, but forbidden in formal logic as a contradiction.
 So the hidden supposition of formal logic must be that only local events could be logically expressed.
 A drawing containing different locations cannot be logic in this way.